Conair94/Lifetime-Mahjong-Performance/README.md

 # Lifetime-Mahjong-Performance
 Most fridays I play mahjong with my friends for penny a point stakes.
-Here is out lifetime performance and payout data.
+As an excuse to practice some time series analysis and once and for all establish who is the best, here is out lifetime performance and payout data.
 The data is divided into Season 1 (when Noah lived in Maryland) and Season 2 (all games after Noah moved).

+For more in depth data check Processing.ipynb

 ## Current Season Performance
 Big props to Helio for crushing it during the October games, and being our current leader.